Household Finance

 Prepare A Budget

 Planning a monthly budget is another way to keep your household finance in check.
 Figure out how much money you have to spend (your income), how much you need to spend to pay bills (rent, mortgage, utilities, car payments, etc…) and then figure out how much money is left over for other items (food, clothing, entertainment).
-Try to put aside a small amount of your monthly income for a savings account or for an emergency fund.
+Try to put aside a small amount of your monthly income in a savings account or an emergency fund.
 This will help you prepare for when those surprise expenses arise.
-After all, you never know when you might need to buy a new water heater.
+After all, you never know when your car might need a overhaul or the water heater will decide to call it quits.

 Plan Ahead

 By properly keeping track of your household finances and by planning for your financial future, you can ensure secure and prosperous household finance.
-By following the few suggestions given above you can better control the amount of money you spend, avoid finding yourself in debt, and adequately prepare for future financial emergencies and for your long-term financial plans.
+Following the few suggestions given above can help give you better control over the amount of money you spend, avoid debt, and prepare you adequately for future financial emergencies and for your long-term financial plans.

 Article written by Nicole Sivan